zoglo/contao-row-wizard/README.md

         'min' => 2, // minimum amount of rows
         'max' => 5, // maximum amount of rows
     ],
-    'save_callback' => [
-        // A callback to use when you want to reset the row based on the first value being empty [ColumnWizardListener::class, 'clearEmptyRowWithEmptyFirstValue'],
-    ],
     'sql' => [
         'type' => 'blob',
         'length' => AbstractMySQLPlatform::LENGTH_LIMIT_BLOB,